 There are also prepared bundles of meals and a la carte options under the Eat What You Love section, so your best bet might be to peruse all the different meal plans and see if one seems like a good fit.

-I tested a week's worth of Mosaic meals and concluded that for plant-based meal delivery, it doesn't get better than this.
+I tested a week's worth of Mosaic inventive meatless meals (full review here) and for plant-based meal delivery, it doesn't get any better than this.
 Mosaic is new on the scene and, to date, is the best 100% plant-based meal delivery service I've tried.
-Of the nine Mosaic meals I tried, none were bad and I enjoyed almost all of them and would gladly eat them again.
+Of the nine Mosaic meals I tried, none were bad and I really loved nearly all of them.

 As of now, Mosaic meals are available for delivery to about 80% of the country, including both coasts and most of the Midwest.
-Before pressing on, you may want to check your ZIP code here to see if it's available where you live.
+Before pressing on, you may want to check your ZIP code on the company's website to see if it's available where you live.

 Freshly is a simple yet rather consistent ready-to-eat meal delivery service (not a meal kit).
 And it's fresh, like the name says.
 Freshly's meals eliminate any prep needed for services such as Blue Apron and HelloFresh, serving single-portion meals for the health-conscious person who may not have time or interest in cooking.

-Freshly's meals come frozen, to be heated up in a microwave or conventional oven.
+Freshly's meals come fresh, not frozen, and ready to be heated up in a microwave or conventional oven.
 The average meal option has about 500 calories per serving and is gluten-free, all-natural and free of refined sugar.
 A few ready-to-eat meals from Freshly's menu include a hearty penne Bolognese bake, chicken with coconut curry and turkey mushroom meatloaf.

 While not every meal would be considered "healthy" (by most standards, anyway) most are, and you can easily feed yourself or your family nutritious meals without repeating dishes over and over.
 That said, this may not be the perfect service if you struggle with willpower because those pasta meals are just a click away.